 You can also purchase Pro Tools as a ‘Perpetual’ package, which means you’ll own it forever and won’t have to pay an annual subscription.
 However, this comes with a hefty price tag of $599.

 So, in the battle of the DAWs, which is the better of the two – Reaper or Pro Tools?
 Well, it’s fair to say that one doesn’t necessarily come out on top.
-To figure out which would work better for your needs, you’ll need to first think about a few things.
+You’ll need to think about a few things to determine which would work better for your needs.

 Your budget will be the most significant factor to keep in mind when looking at Reaper and Pro Tools.
 Unlike DAWs such as Audacity, neither of them is free.
 However, Reaper is the least expensive of the two and costs between $60-$200, while full access to Pro Tools will cost you at least $299 for a one-year subscription.

 High-quality audio and excellent editing tools are right at your fingertips.

 Is Pro Tools worth the extra money, though?
 Again, that depends on what you’re looking to achieve.